rackerlabs/support-how-to/content/how-to/cloud-servers/install-the-wsus-server-role/index.md

 ---

-Windows&reg; Server Update Services (WSUS), previously known as Software Update Services (SUS), is a computer program and network service developed by Microsoft Corporation that enables administrators to manage the distribution of updates and hotfixes released for Microsoft products to computers in an environment.
+Windows&reg; Server Update Services (WSUS), previously known as Software Update Services (SUS), is a computer program that enables administrators to manage the distribution of updates and hotfixes released for Microsoft&reg;
+products to computers in an environment.

 WSUS uses the following services: